nUl1/fwd-proxy/README.md

 It works on my machine and I have no intention on developing it further.
 Pull requests and/or issues will not be watched.

+The proxy accepts only `fwd` user and an arbitrary password that can be used for upstream authentication.